MaryRichelle/MaryRichelle/README.md

 Web Developer and Designer 👩‍💻
   --------------------------
 A Life Time Student
-A Book Lover
+A Book Worm
 A NailArt Designer

  ### *Do What You Love and Love what you do*
 💖 **I Love to CODE**  💖